Hotels4Teams

 Which hotels near Ken Lindley Field have laundry facilities?

-Which hotels near Ken Lindley Field have a pool?
+Which hotels near Ken Lindley Field have an outdoor pool?

 Which hotels near Ken Lindley Field have suites or extra space?